Hill Prizes Frequently Asked Questions

 What is the cutoff date for the eligibility requirement of 2 years performing research in Texas?

-The applicant should have performed research in Texas at an institution within the state for two years at the time the application is submitted.
+The applicant should have performed research in Texas at an organization within the state for two years at the time the application is submitted.

 Must all team members have held faculty or industry appointments for at least fifteen years, or only the Principal Investigator?